“No matter how technically advanced a 2D camera is, it will always deliver a flattened and fattened image of the human face and form.” *

 Body Image Distortion in Photography:

-How 3D Reveals
+How 3D Reveals what

 This website reports the aims, methods and conclusions of eight 2D and five 3D experiments by Dr. Bernard Harper from 1999 and 2015.
 He investigated the dramatic flattening and fattening effects in vernacular and professional 2D photography*, discovering that monocular perception always distorts face and body size estimations.